Answer Engine Optimization (AEO): The Complete Guide for 2025

 - Paragraph answers: 40-60 words of direct, clear text

-- List answers: Use proper HTML list formatting (ul/ol/li)
+- List answers: Use proper HTML list formatting

 - Table answers: Use HTML tables for comparative data

 Add summary sections.
-"Key Takeaways," "The Bottom Line," "TL;DR" - these signal extractable answers.
+"Key Takeaways," "The Bottom Line," "TL;DR." These signal extractable answers.

-FAQ Schema - Mark up question-and-answer content:
+FAQ Schema for question-and-answer content:

 {